WatersJE/AKR_calibration_and_selection/README.md

 # Wind/Waves AKR Calibration and Selection Pipeline

 This simple pipeline takes L2 raw Wind/Waves RAD1 data, performs a full calibration assuming an AKR source in the direction of Earth, and selects and retains data that meets a numerical threshold based on the variability of the spin signal.
-Full details of the calibration and selection can be found in _(DOI)_.
+Full details of the calibration and selection can be found in [Waters et al. (2021)](https://onlinelibrary.wiley.com/doi/10.1029/2021JA029425).
 This documentation describes the scripts and relevant inputs and data needed to process L2 binary data in this way.

 The repository is self-contained, but requires Wind ephemeris data (namely GSE latitude and radial distance from Earth) as well as L2 data for the relevant observations. **The filepaths for this data should be changed manually in the following files _(cmd line args in future)_:**